gate-computer/gate/Security.md

 The programs interact with Gate's service I/O loop and the available services, implemented in Go.
 (A service may be implemented via IPC/RPC, so other programming languages may be involved aswell.)
-Each service has its own interface, and must of its own input validation; as with syscalls, complexity leads to bugs, and information is power.
+Each service has its own interface, and must take care of its own input validation; as with syscalls, complexity leads to bugs, and information is power.
 A naive service could enable side-channel attacks by providing too detailed information (e.g. precise time).

 ## Execution architecture